 BOOKINGS ARE NOW OPEN FOR THE 2017-2018 SCHOOL YEAR.
+AT FEBRUARY 01, 2018, BOOKINGS STOOD AT 5,000+ ACROSS ALL 6 BOROUGHS IN WHICH WE OPERATE.
 PLEASE BOOK EARLY SINCE, EVERY YEAR, WE HAVE TO TURN AWAY BOOKINGS FROM SCHOOLS DUE TO A LACK OF CAPACITY, PARTICULARLY IN THE RUN UP TO THE 2018 SUMMER BREAK.
 THIS YEAR, WE LOOK FORWARD TO VISITING SCHOOLS IN SLOUGH AND SPELTHORNE, TWO NEW AREAS OF OPERATION MADE POSSIBLE WITH NEW FUNDING STREAMS.

 OUR ‘IT’S YOUR CHOICE!’
 SCHOOLS PROJECT - 2016-2017 :

-In October 2016, we launched the first of three tranches of our 'It's YOUR Choice!' workshops for the 2016-2017 school year in 7 West London boroughs.
-Between September 2016 and July 2017, our workshops were seen by 8,468 attendees.
+In July 2017, we delivered our 'It's YOUR Choice!' workshops in the 2016-2017 school year in 7 West London boroughs to 9,068 attendees.
 Please check into our website for regular updates throughout the year.

 OUR ‘WARTS AND ALL!’
 STI AND RELATIONSHIPS AWARENESS PROJECT :